Welcome to Nepal

 I take a rather shaky video of the arrival back at the Summit Hotel (no sound).

-As soon as we arrive, the XE medical staff take control and we are whisked away to be weighed - I have lost over 3kg and am now down to 63kg.
+As soon as we arrive, the XE medical staff take control and we are whisked away to be weighed.
+I have lost over 3kg and am now down to 63kg.
 I was aged 17 the last time I was at this weight - remarkable.
 To make up for this weight loss we all dive into breakfast, looking forward to the change of diet.
 I eat fresh fruit, a bread roll and jam, fruit juice, omelette, coffee and tea.

-There is a knock at the door and the hotel porter brings Mike and I our spare clothing that we had left behind as part of the baggage weight reduction.
-I had made sure I left two sets of trousers, shirts, underwear and handkerchiefs... for the final two days.
-I am so glad I planned in advance, as it is great to get into clean clothing.
-Now, sitting here in my underwear, I am waiting for Mike to finish his ablutions so that I can have my own shower and shave.
-It is so nice to be back in civilisation again.
+There is a knock at the door and the hotel porter brings Mike and I our spare clothing.
+We had left this behind as part of the baggage weight reduction.
+I had made sure I kept two pairs of trousers, a couple of shirts, spare underwear and handkerchiefs for the final two days in Nepal.
+I am so glad I planned in advance.

 Summit Hotel